AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

 ### Charts
       Other info revealed from the analysis are:

-            ● Some of the staff were not rated (hence no bunus pay for them)
+            1. Some of the staff were not rated (hence no bunus pay for them)

-            ● There were some names of staff that appeared in two locations;
+            2. There were some names of staff that appeared in two locations;

-                 ● With different rating
+                 a.
+With different rating

-                 ● Different salaries
+                 b.
+Different salaries

-            ● There were same names of staff that appeared in two locations;
+            3. There were same names of staff that appeared in two locations;

-                 ● With different loacation
+                 a.
+With different loacation

-                 ● Same salaries.
+                 b.
+Same salaries.

 ### Further Areas for possible Analysis

-      #### To know if the names repeated were errors from the data provided.
+    To know if the names repeated were errors from the data provided.